COVID-19 Prevention Non-Emergency Regulations

 - Q: What are the testing requirements in the COVID-19 Prevention regulations?

-- To employees who had a close contact at work, with an exception for symptom-free employees who recently recovered from COVID-19 (returned cases).
+- To employees who had a close contact at work, as follows:

 - Provide testing in a manner that ensures employee confidentiality.